-Hundreds of thousands, even millions of books have been written on the Christian walk.
+Hundreds of thousands, even millions of books have been written on the Christian-walk.
 Each is as individual and unique as we are ourselves, yet a thread of sameness runs through them all.
-The gracious nature of our God, the weakness of Man, the Trough of Despond and a striving to know God.
-Like the Southern Cross that flames the Milky Way, the cross of Jesus points, not South, but to the astonishing thought that it is totally within our grasp to stand confidently before God one day, blameless and without blemish.
-Confidently, but never arrogantly.
-Only the meek shall inherit the Earth.
+The gracious nature of our Lord, the weakness of Man and the Trough of Despond; and a striving to meet with the unknown god.

 God loves his whole creation, the good, the bad and the ugly.
 Nothing difficult so far.
 Now comes the awkward part, the supreme arrogance, not all are His children.

 This is the great dilemma.